 As delivery progresses, the doctor or midwife examines the vagina to determine the position of the fetus’s head.
 When the cervix is fully open (dilated) and thinned and pulled back (effaced), the woman is asked to bear down and push with each contraction to help move the fetus’s head down through her pelvis and to widen the vaginal opening so that more and more of the head appears.
 When more than 1 inch (3 to 4 centimeters) of the head appears, the doctor or midwife places a hand over the fetus’s head during a contraction to control the fetus’s progress.
 As the head crowns (when the widest part of the head passes through the vaginal opening), the head and chin are eased out of the vaginal opening to prevent the woman’s tissues from tearing.

-Vacuum extraction can be used to assist in delivery of the head when the fetus is in distress or the woman is having difficulty pushing (see page Labor and Delivery Procedures).
+Vacuum extraction can be used to assist in delivery of the head when the fetus is in distress or the woman is having difficulty pushing (see Operative Vaginal Delivery).

 Forceps are sometimes used for the same reasons but are used less often than vacuum extractors.